DX9david/DX9WARE-Troubleshooting/DX9WARE blank second window.md

-# Problem : The second injection window shows yellow letters only
+# Problem : The third injection window shows yellow letters only

 Potential solution : Roblox just updated and the user needs to wait for dx9

-**First solution** : Ask them to make a brand new account and see if DX9WARE, if it works then send them this video https://www.youtube.com/watch?v=i44o4P17y10&ab_channel=mechieboii
+**First solution** : Reinstall Roblox, they may have ClientSettings or other modifications in their Roblox folder.
+To check, ask them to send a screenshot of their Roblox installation folder https://youtu.be/jUFNztmuQvs

 **Second solution** :
+Check if they have any other exploits like Synapse X or Script-Ware (executors) and disable Auto Attach and Auto Launch

+**Old solution** :
 Search for "Run" in windows search or do windows button + r

 Put this in the textbox: %appdata%\dx9ware and press ok